How to Prepare for Anything

 Being prepared paid off in that scary situation and probably reinforced my naive belief that good planning could control outcomes.
 As the kids grew, I found myself planning, not out of wisdom and prudence but to reduce anxiety about the future.
 But then some “rogue waves” hit, and I learned that there was nothing practical I could do to prepare for those unanticipated and unwanted events that came seemingly out of nowhere.

 When we think about and try to plan and prepare for the future, it is easy to forget that God is already there for His people.
-We can plan on it.
+We can plan on that.
 Leaving behind our self-reliance and over-trust in human resources and instead relying on God allows us to experience miraculous peace in our souls through the work and power of Christ, even when stormy seas seem to engulf us.

 Such trust does not guarantee a life of ease, physical comfort, or financial security.
 It is not insurance against heartache, suffering, loss, or even death.
 It does not spare us from the emotions of fear, sadness, regret, and even anguish that naturally accompany daunting waves.
 But knowing God and remaining in Him stabilizes, strengthens, and sustains at the deepest core of one’s being, even when unexpected and unwanted things occur.
-He restores our souls, and He planned it all in advance.

-God knew ahead of time what waves would hit me this year.
-He planned to be with me in them and prepared me to trust Him when I was powerless.
-I have no doubt He calmed the seas in which I swam, easing the power and force of each wave, maybe even re-directing some.
-Planning is His forte.
+Planning ahead is God’s forte.
 He planned so far ahead for humanity that He knew us before He created the world.
-His plans always come to fruition, and they are not short-sighted, ill-informed, or foolish like mine often are.
+His plans always come to fruition, and they are not short-sighted, ill-informed, or foolish like human plans often are.

 Without a doubt, God designed us to use forethought and wisdom during our earthly lives, and being a good planner has temporal benefits.
 But above all, I believe He wants us to focus more on eternity than retirement, on Jesus and not presidential candidates, and on our spiritual fitness above our exercise routines.
-Focusing our soul's gaze squarely on Christ is the only preparation that matters.
-Joining the One who planned the future as far out as eternity is the best way to prepare for any wave that comes, no matter how big, scary, or unexpected.
+Focusing our soul's gaze squarely on Christ is the preparation that matters most.

 “He who has prepared us for this very thing is God, who has given us the Spirit as a guarantee.” – 2 Corinthians 5:5